 Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State in which you are resident, your place of work or the place of the alleged infringement, if you consider that the processing of personal data concerning you is in breach of the DPA.
 The supervisory authority to which the complaint has been lodged shall inform the complainant of the status and the results of the complaint, including the possibility of a legal remedy under Art.
 78 GDPR.

-(5) If the processing is necessary to safeguard a legitimate interest of ours or of a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the former interests, Article 6 (1) lit. f GDPR serves as the legal basis for the processing.
+(5) If the processing is necessary to safeguard a legitimate interest of ours or of a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the former interests, Art.
+6 (1) lit. f GDPR serves as the legal basis for the processing.
 Our legitimate interest is to offer our services.

 Data protection manager at VDW: